Posted By: Kaplan Schweser

 To earn the certification, you must take and pass Part I and Part II of the FRM Exam.
 There are no education or work requirements for taking the exam, but after you pass both parts, you must demonstrate that you’ve had at least two years of full-time work experience in the field of risk.
 Finance-related vocations are the only ones considered as acceptable work experience.
 Examples include portfolio management, industry research, trading, and risk consulting.

 The FRM Exam Part I focuses on the tools used to assess financial risk, and it is always offered in the morning.
 It has more questions than Part II.
 Part II focuses on the application of the tools, and it is always offered in the afternoon.

 Both Part I and Part II are offered in May and November.
-For example, the 2019 dates are May 18 and November 16.
-You can take both exams on the same day; however, you will not be scored for Part II if you don’t pass Part I.
+However, due to the COVID-19 pandemic, the May 2020 FRM exam has been postponed to October 24, 2020.
+You can take both levels on the same day; however, you will not be scored for Part II if you don’t pass Part I.

 Part I and Part II of the FRM Exam are paper-and-pencil, multiple-choice exams; each part is four hours in length.
 Part I has 100 multiple-choice questions, and Part II has 80.

 Part I tests your knowledge of the tools used for risk management.
 The topics and their weights are: